 Anita Sunseri, Ed.D.

 Dr. Sunseri has a Bachelor of Arts in Social Science from San Jose State University.
-She holds three master's degrees including a Master of Arts in Social Science [American History/ Political Science] from San Jose State University, and a Master of Arts in Reading and Master of Arts in Educational Administration from Santa Clara University.
+She holds three master's degrees including a Master of Arts in Social Science (American History/Political Science) from San Jose State University, and a Master of Arts in Reading and Educational Administration at Santa Clara University.
 She received her doctorate for her dissertation titled The Impact of Thinking Maps on Elementary Students' Expository Texts.